Hip Information

 ROBOTIC ASSISTED TOTAL HIP REPLACEMENT USING THE DAA

 Dr Blythe was the first surgeon in Western Australia to perform a Robotic Assisted Total Hip Replacement using the DAA.
-This involves generating a 3D model of the pelvis and femur from a CT scan.
-On computer prior to the procedure the implant sizes and position are planned to as accurately as possible restore optimal anatomy.
-During the hip replacement performed through the DAA the robotic arm provides real-time feedback to position implants to replicate the 3D preoperative plan.
+This involves generating a 3D model of the pelvis and femur from a Computed Tomography (CT) scan.
+On computer, prior to the procedure the implant sizes and position are planned as accurately as possible to restore optimal anatomy.
+During the hip replacement performed through the DAA, the robotic arm assists in positioning implants to replicate the 3D preoperative plan.

 FAQ